Lejio/nexitor-nextjs/README.md

 **Both your phone and server must be running under the same network for live reload!!**

-Currently only tested for IOS.
+Currently only tested for IOS.# nextitor-nextjs